The Norse Gods

 While there are some spheres that various deities are especially known for, most of them can be honored or asked for help in many different ways.
 In modern Heathenry, it’s not obligatory to focus on all the Germanic Gods and Goddesses at once.
 There will probably be some that you are drawn to, and others whom you might honor only in passing.
 And this is normal.

-We do not accept that Medieval Germanic Heroic Literature was “correct” in describing our Gods
+We do not all accept that Medieval Germanic Heroic Literature was “correct” in describing our Gods

-We worship the Gods in a very different social context, and we ought not to limit our own stories of them to the experiences that people had thousands of years ago.
+We worship the Gods in a very different social context, and we do not limit our own stories and experiences of them to the experiences that people had thousands of years ago.

 It’s helpful to think of religion like language and to approach it with the same open mind and curiosity.